rladies/rladiesguide/content/rocur/admin guide/index.en.md

 ### Sunday before they are scheduled to curate:
-* Post their final infographic to the RoCur feed (be sure to mention their personal Twitter handle).
 * Add the curator’s Twitter handle as a contributor on the RoCur account (via Tweetdeck) and remove last week’s curator from the RoCur team.
 * Email the curator that they are now added to the Twitter account.
+* Post their final infographic to the RoCur feed (be sure to mention their personal Twitter handle).
+   - Via Tweetdeck, we can schedule this post to go out on Sunday morning.
+The team aims to post this before [18h00 UTC](https://www.timebie.com/std/utc.php?q=18).
+   - The tweet text should contain the Twitter handle of the curator and #RLadies hashtag (so that it can be retweeted by [@RLadiesGlobal](https://twitter.com/RLadiesGlobal).
+For example: "This week's #RLadies curator is **@[TWITTER HANDLE]**"
+   - Alt Text: When uploading an image into Tweetdeck, a gray button will appear at the bottom of the image labelled "Add description."
+In the text field, we currently write:
+   > Curator **[NAME]**, **[Role/Title]** at **[Organization]**.
+They say: "**[copy text about what they do in R]**"
 * They will need to visit [tweetdeck.twitter.com](https://tweetdeck.twitter.com/) while logged into their twitter account in order to tweet from the account.

-#### Same email ~1-2 days before the first day of curating
+#### Sample email ~1-2 days before the first day of curating

 >Hi NAME,
 >
 >We have added you as a contributor to the @WeAreRLadies account.
 While logged into twitter, visit: https://tweetdeck.twitter.com/ and you should see @WeAreRLadies under your “Accounts” (at the bottom left part of the menu).
 Twitter also has a [tweetdeck guide](https://help.twitter.com/en/using-twitter/how-to-use-tweetdeck) that might be useful.
 >
 >Please refer to our [Curator Guide](https://guide.rladies.org/rocur/guide/) for our curator agreement and tips re: engaging with our Twitter audience.
-Your curatorship will start on Monday, at 7AM ET and end on Saturday, at 12PM ET.
+Your curatorship will start on Monday at [11h00 UTC](http://www.timebie.com/std/utc.php?q=11) and ends Saturday at [16h00 UTC](http://www.timebie.com/std/utc.php?q=16).
 >
 >If you have any questions or encounter any problem, you can send us an email at WeAre@rladies.org.
 Also, you can join our #rocur_twitter channel on the community slack where you can reach out to all RoCur Managers and get connected with past curators.
 >